stongelidis/car_maintenance/README.md

 Setting the `FLASK_ENV` variable to `development` will detect file changes and restart the server automatically.

 ### Interacting with Web API
-The API is located at the following address: https://car-maintenance-database.herokuapp.com
+The other option is to work with the web API.
+The web API is located here: https://car-maintenance-database.herokuapp.com

 ## Roles
 There are two roles associated with the API: admin, user, and all